gabe565/moreutils-go/docs/ts.md

   -h, --help          help for ts
+  -i, --increment     Timestamps will be the time elapsed since the last log -l, --local         Parse to relative using local timezone instead of UTC
+      --multiple      Search lines for multiple timestamps when converting to relative.
+This is slower than the default behavior.
-  -i, --increment     Timestamps will be the time elapsed since the last log -l, --local         Parse to relative using local timezone instead of UTC -r, --relative      Convert existing timestamps from stdin to relative times -s, --since-start   Timestamps will be the time elapsed since start of the program -v, --version       version for ts
+  -r, --relative      Convert existing timestamps from stdin to relative times -s, --since-start   Timestamps will be the time elapsed since start of the program -v, --version       version for ts